 - Market Square in the village centre was built in the 1840s.
 The clock tower, loosely modelled on a traditional Round Tower, was added in 1874.

-- 1 Old Bushmills Distillery, 2 Distillery Rd BT57 8XH, ☏ +44 28 2073-3218.
+- 1 Old Bushmills Distillery, 2 Distillery Rd BT57 8XH, ☏ +44 28 2073 3218.
 M–Sa 10AM-5PM, Su 11AM-5PM.
 It claims to be the oldest whiskey distillery in the world, though not in continuous production.
 Businesses have risen and fallen here since 1608, but the present distillery is from 1885; several Scottish distilleries have had longer continuous business.
 Tours and tasting sessions are available all year, though production pauses in July for annual maintenance.
 The company has been owned since 2014 by Jose Cuervo the Mexican tequila firm.
-Tour: adult £15, conc £12, child £6; tour and tasting £35-50.
+Tour: adult £15, conc £12, child £6.

 - 2 Portballintrae is the village, small cove and breezy promenade north of Bushmills.
 A few whitewashed fishermen's cottages remain but it's become encrusted by modern buildings and second homes.
 Lissanduff Earthworks are a pair of Iron Age structures east side of the village, known locally as "the cups and saucers".
 One's dry, the other wet as there's a spring in its centre; in ritual this may have symbolised birth and death, famine and harvest, or just the changeable Antrim weather.

 - 3 Dundarave House is a grand mansion built in 1846 by Lanyon, in extensive grounds.
-In 2014 it was sold to a company called Randox, with planning permission to develop a golf resort but nothing's come of that.
-It's available for hire to shoot films, fish, grouse and anything else that breaks cover but in 2021 is not open for tours.
+There's talk of developing a golf resort but nothing's come of that.
+It's available for hire to shoot films, game birds, fish and anything else that breaks cover but is not open for tours.

 - 4 Giant's Causeway - see separate page for Northern Ireland's top attraction, a UNESCO World Heritage Site, an imposing cascade of basalt columns along the coast.